Living in Fleetwood Surrey BC [Best Neighbourhoods in Surrey Canada]

 • Condos: entry-priced multi-family stock.
 Mostly low-rise, with a growing footprint along the future SkyTrain corridor.

 • Rental Pricing: 1-bed apartment $1,500 to $1,600/month, 2-bed apartment $2,100 to $2,200/month, 3-bed townhome ~$2,600/month.
-Fleetwood rents trend slightly above the Surrey average because of the school footprint.
+Fleetwood rents sit at the higher end compared with other areas of Surrey.

 Run any specific Fleetwood purchase through the Mortgage Calculator before writing.
 The benchmarks above are reference points; your actual carry depends on the specific street, lot, build era, & SkyTrain-corridor proximity.